Find out when you can find the Cara Cara orange - the Navel that is red on the inside.

 My family and I were given free hotel tickets.
 We took a little weekend winter retreat around New Year's to Fort Wayne, Indiana.
 As I looked up local grocery store (again serious foodie problems here) to visit, I came across the Fresh Market.
 I have never been to or even heard of this store.

-When are Cara Cara Navel Oranges in Season
+❄️ When in Season

-The first Cara Caras of the season show up right at the start of the California season in early December (maybe even late November).
+The first Cara Caras of the season show up right at the start of the California season in early December (sometimes even late November).
 I would not recommend buying the early ones.
 I find that the first ones always tend to be subpar in flavor and sweetness.
 Some growers rush to get them to the market and it shows.

 I have noticed in recent years that you will find them in the summer sometimes as well, imported from Southern Hemisphere countries (Australia, New Zealand, Chile, South Africa).
 I have never found any of these to be worth the money, quality is poor.
 I would stick to the domestic ones, unless you live in one of those countries.

 When comparing a Cara Cara to a regular Navel, I tell people these two things about Cara Cara: